 - Simply subscribe to my newsletter, by entering your email add in the subscribe button on the homepage.
 Make sure you confirm with your email, to qualify.
 Don’t worry, I also hate spam, your email add is definitely safe with me.
 You will only get an email each time a new article is published.

 - Or, if you’re not comfortable signing up with your email address, share this blog post to your favorite social media platform and tag or mention Crizzy Kiss.

 - This giveaway will start today 09 Feb 2016 and will end on 28 Feb 2016.

 - Entries that are incomplete or inaccurate will be deemed invalid.

 That’s it!
-All winners will recieve their codes for their android and iOS applications and will be announced via email or message through the social media.
-I will posting the winner in FB and Twitter too, so make sure you’re already following Crizzy Kiss.
+All winners will receive their codes for their Android and iOS applications and will be announced via email or message through the social media.
+I will be posting the winner on FB and Twitter too, so make sure you’re already following Crizzy Kiss.